Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Methods

 Our simulation initial conditions comprise a stellar and gaseous disk, a stellar bulge, a circumgalactic medium (CGM), and a central black hole (BH) embedded at the center of the dark matter (DM) halo.
+The background gravitational potential that affects the gas dynamics is:

+The self-gravity of gas is neglected at present, which will be included in future work.
 The entire system is initialized in hydrostatic equilibrium.
-Following \cite{Springel2005}, we adopt the following density profiles for the stellar and gas disks (eq.~(\ref{disk})), and the stellar bulge (eq.~(\ref{bulge})):
+Following \cite{Springel2005}, we adopt the following density profiles for the stellar and gas disks and the stellar bulge: